Personal System/2 Model 95 Information and Software

 SCSI "Corvette Turbo" card

 This is basically the same as the regular Corvette, but uses 0.03% more CPU, allows slightly faster speeds, and is much longer.
-First generation PS/2 95s won't be able to utilize as much of the bandwidth that would be possible on a later board.
+First generation PS/2 95s won't be able to utilise as much of the bandwidth that would be possible on a later board.
 Supposedly.
 No tests have been done to compare a 9595 and 9595A board side-by-side running it.
+Given that "SPOCK" is slower than the cacheless cards it really makes you wonder.

 Installing Windows 9x